adrelanos/aeternity-wiki/Aeternity-Team.md

 ## Zack Hess <a target="_blank" href="https://twitter.com/zack_bitcoin"><img alt="Twitter" src="https://cdn1.iconfinder.com/data/icons/logotypes/32/twitter-128.png" height="24" /></a> <a target="_blank" href="https://github.com/zack-bitcoin"><img alt="Github" src="https://image.flaticon.com/icons/svg/25/25231.svg" height="24" /></a>
 #### Technical Lead

-Zack write a blockchain and true visionary.
-The first of his "basic coin" was the attempt to write a most compact blockchain.
+Blockchain writer and true visionary.
+The first of his "basic coins" was the attempt to write a compact blockchain.
-Years later, after having worked for Augur and built a few other blockchains from scratch, he is leading æternity's technical implementation now.
+After having worked for Augur and built a few other blockchains from scratch in the meanwhile, he is now leading æternity's technical implementation.
 <table></table>

 ***